sadneo/dotfiles/README.md

 Dotfiles for my arch install

 ### Overview
-WM: sway
+* WM: sway
-Launcher: bemenu
+* Launcher: bemenu
-Bar: swaybar using i3blocks-rs
+* Bar: swaybar using i3blocks-rs
-Terminal: foot
+* Text editor: neovim
-Notification daemon: mako
+* Terminal: foot
-Theme: tokyonight
+* Shell: zsh
-Shell: zsh
+* Notification daemon: mako
-Text editor: neovim
+* Theme: tokyonight

 ### Installation
 To install, run the following command with root permissions to install packages from normal repositories.
 You will have to manually go through the package list to install AUR packages.